 When you sign up to the course, we will send you a kit list with an explanation of everything you need and links of where to purchase.
 Bear in mind delivery times are variable at the moment so you should order everything as soon as possible.
 Expect to budget around £80 for the kit you need, though it could be far less if you already own some of the items – cutting mat, scalpel, bone folder, etc.

-The night before the course we’ll send you a link to a series of step by step videos and also a document that shows and describes the steps you’ll need to go through to make your book, with measurements for everything included.
-The idea is not to make a start until we all go through this together, so we can demonstrate and answer questions as required.
-However, you may wish to familiarise yourself with some of the content if you have time.
+As part of the course we’ll send you a link to a series of step by step videos and also a document that shows and describes the steps you’ll need to go through to make your book, with measurements for everything included and you can refer back to this as many times as you like.

 Intro to book making and different book types